pivotal-cf/bookbinder/README.md

 ## Bootstrapping with Bundler

-Bookbinder uses bundler and we recommend installing [rbenv](https://github.com/sstephenson/rbenv).

-Once rbenv is set up and the correct ruby version is set up (2.0.0-p195), run (in your book project)
+Once rbenv or rvm is set up and the correct ruby version is set up (2.0.0-p195), run (in your book project)

     gem install bundler
     bundle